The real reason you waste so much time on tech——and how to stop, reclaim your motivation, and feel better than ever.

 No.

 I was the guy who got addicted to Reddit and YouTube way back in like 2007.
-I was the guy who tried to get better using every self-improvement program I could find, but who always fell short.I was the guy who almost gave up.
+I was the guy who tried to get better using every self-improvement program I could find.
+I was the guy who always fell short.I was also the guy who almost gave up.
 Who almost decided to surrender to a life of apathy, depression, and regret.
 Who almost stopped trying.

 But then I found a way out.